 - EQ Control 50 by Natures Own (made from natural herbs – it helps to minimise the inner monster.
 I take this whenever I am feeling my anxiety returning)

-- and if I feel I’m really not coping on a particular day(s) at work- I speak to my manager and let them know and take a day off work
+- Talk about what I’m feeling with my husband or close friends …and if I feel I’m really not coping on a particular day(s) at work, I ring my manager and let him know & take a day off work.

 For some people, anxiety or depression can get quite deeper and serious that you may need to see your Doctor or a Councillor and they may prescribe medicine to you such as Lexapro.